gardenfence/blocklist/README.md

 It might not suit your needs though.
 These are some other lists which you might find useful:

 - [Seirdy's Fediverse Blocklists](https://seirdy.one/posts/2023/05/02/fediverse-blocklists/) has several manually curated block lists in different levels of severity.

-- [Oliphant’s Blocklists](https://writer.oliphant.social/oliphant/blocklists) contains a variety of lists automatically combined from several reference sources.
+- [Awesome Fedi Admin Resources](https://codeberg.org/nev/awesome-fediadmin/#basic-blocklists) has a list of Basic Blocklists in addition to other other resources for fedi admins.